 NIH Manual Chapter 26101-16 details how to manage ultra-low temperature (ULT) freezers at the NIH to increase freezer reliability and decrease energy consumption.

-The NIH will preserve and protect the viability of research materials in cold storage in an energy efficient manner.
-This policy:
+The NIH will preserve and protect research materials in cold storage in an energy efficient manner.

-(2) requires all ULT freezers to be listed in the NIH Property System, and when no longer needed, disposed of according to property disposal requirements;
+(2) Requires all ULT freezers to be listed in the NIH Business System, and when no longer needed, disposed of according to property disposal requirements;

-This policy further establishes the procedures for the inspection of NIH facilities to ensure compliance with this policy; to note deficiencies; and to remedy non-compliant occurrences.
+This policy further establishes the procedures for the inspection of NIH facilities to ensure compliance with this policy; to note deficiencies; and to remedy non-compliant occurences.

-The Office of Research Facilities with generous unwavering support from Institutes and Centers and entities within the Office of the Director developed this Manual Chapter.
+The Office of Research Facilities with generous unwavering support from Institutes and Centers and entities within the Office of the Director developed Manual Chapter 26101-16.
 Many thanks to all those who supported this effort.